seperman/deepdiff/README.md

 >>> from deepdiff import DeepHash  # For hashing objects based on their contents
 ```

+Note: if you want to use DeepDiff via commandline, make sure to run `pip install "deepdiff[cli]"`.
+Then you can access the commands via:

+- DeepDiff
+    - `$ deep diff --help`
+- Delta
+    - `$ deep patch --help`
+- grep
+    - `$ deep grep --help`
+- extract
+    - `$ deep extract --help`

 # Deep Diff

 DeepDiff gets the difference of 2 objects.

 > - Please take a look at the [DeepDiff docs](https://zepworks.com/deepdiff/5.2.1/diff.html)
-> - The full documentation can be found on <https://zepworks.com/deepdiff/5.2.1/>
+> - The full documentation of all modules can be found on <https://zepworks.com/deepdiff/5.2.1/>
-> - Tutorials can be found on <https://zepworks.com/tags/deepdiff/>
+> - Tutorials and posts about DeepDiff can be found on <https://zepworks.com/tags/deepdiff/>

 ## A few Examples